-I recently got my hands on a Silicon Labs EFM32 Wonder Gecko development kit (thanks to Silicon Labs for sending it).
+I recently got my hands on a Silicon Labs EFM32 Wonder Gecko development kit.
 The model number of the kit itself is STK3800.
 It features a 32 bit EFM32WG990F256 MCU equipped with 32KB of RAM, an ARM Cortex M4 48MHZ CPU with DSP, an FPU, 86 GPIO pins, and USB host/OTG support.

 The analog peripherals in the MCU include:

 – 12-bit Analog-To-Digital Converter.

 The EFM32 Wonder Gecko’s LE-sense low energy sensor interface facilitates the operation of up to 16 sensors with minuscule energy usage.
 One way in which it helps you achieve that low power consumption is it’s ability to operate in energy modes EM0, EM1, and EM2, and wake up the CPU if necessary.
 As you may know, a microcontroller’s CPU is one of its most power-hungry parts.
 The ability to put it to sleep while sensor operations continue is very helpful.